 - Bring your energy to the space between your eyebrows (it’s called yin tang in Chinese medicine) and allow the smile to rest there.
 As you continue to smile the energy will expand feel as if it is moving back towards the center of your head.

 - Now take this energy and direct it in turn to each of your internal organs giving special attention to any area of your body that needs healing

 - Spend about 5 minutes slowly breathing the smiling energy into each organ

-- Finally direct your smiling energy to a point about 2″ below your naval (this is called the dan tien in Chinese medicine)
+- Finally, direct your smiling energy to a point about 2″ below your navel (this is called the dan tien in Chinese medicine)

 - To end – release your smile (or keep it if it feels good), release your tongue from the roof of your mouth.

 You may find that some organs are particularly stubborn.
 Some seem to refuse to receive the smiling energy and feel surprisingly tense and tight.
 In Chinese medicine, according to the five-element system each organ has an emotion that corresponds to it and so sometimes it’s worth exploring that emotion if you find one of your organs to be particularly unreceptive.